TDietrich52/Half-Precision-Floating-Point-Adder/README.md

-# Half-Precision Floating-Point Calculator (FP16)
+# Half-Precision Floating-Point Calculator

 **A half-precision (FP16) calculator built on the DE10-Lite FPGA, featuring a custom hexadecimal keypad for input and a custom LCD board for output.
-The system performs floating-point addition in IEEE 754 format! 🚀**
+The system performs floating-point addition in IEEE 754 format written in System Verilog and in Intel's Quartus (version 20.1)**

 ---